Obedience with Honor.

 …….People say, “Give it time” or “It just takes time”.
 It is not really time that ministers; it is Christ and His Word that makes the difference.
 It is the strength and comfort that a loving, caring, omnipotent, sovereign God can give over time, that brings the healing.
 It is what those who are grieving do in that time that makes the difference between resolving the grief, or going on for a long period of time with unresolved grief.
 Christ is the only one that can fill and fulfill the need of the heart.
 He is the only one that can meet the need of the heart, because He is the only one that truly knows the deep wound of the heart and soul that this person is experiencing.
 Christ’s compassion shown through us at this time is so crucial.
 Seek to be the comforter (“parakletos”….consoler-advocate ) that comes alongside them and walks with them.

 ……..Someone said to a really grieving person, “You just need to be thankful for what you had….”
 This is not really helpful.
 That person may truly be thankful for what they had, but that does not make the grief and sorrow any less.
 A statement like this to a severely grieving person only succeeds to heap guilt on an already wounded soul.
 It is difficult to be able to rejoice when the heart and soul is so heavy with grief and sorrow.
 If this person truly knows the Lord, it will come.
 The joy of the Lord is there, and it will bubble forth in due time.
+But at that moment it is such a ‘deep’ grief that the joy is not ‘felt in the usual manor.

 ……..Some say, “You should not be sorrowing as those who have no hope”( I Thes.
 4:13).
 This statement is not helpful either.
 The person may have great hope in the resurrection.
 (If the truth is known, they may want to be “raptured” out of here immediately, if nothing else than to escape the pain of heart and soul.)
 This only succeeds in heaping more guilt on an already grieving person.
 Be careful of your words.
 If you have not experienced the exact loss that they have, then you cannot possibly know how they feel.